nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter5_chapter_5_repentance_from_dead_works.md

 <!-- p85 -->
 Jesus is saying that He is using parables to slowly open the minds and the eyes of people who cannot see or understand the truth.
 The truth is like a blinding light, too much of it at one time forces us to close our eyes, it's too painful.
 By exposing ourselves to a portion of the light it brings illumination which causes us to see what darkness we are actually in.
-As we experience this illumination, we realize that the word of God is like a lamp to our path and a light into our feet (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="119" data-verses="110" data-lang="en" data-version="NKJV">Psalm 119:110</span>) and that we can use the words of truth to bring light to any aspect of our life.
+As we experience this illumination, we realize that the word of God is like a lamp to our path and a light into our feet (<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="119" data-verses="110" data-lang="en" data-version="NKJV">Psalm 119:110</span>) and that we can use the words of truth to bring light to any aspect of our life.

 <!-- p86 -->